Keen-Sheen/Swivel_Audit/README.md

 * Using external sources of randomness via oracles, e.g. Oraclize.
 Note that this approach requires trusting in oracle, thus it may be reasonable to use multiple oracles.

 * Using Bitcoin block hashes, as they are more expensive to mine.

+* When inheriting multiple contracts, especially if they have identical functions, a developer should carefully specify inheritance in the correct order.
+The rule of thumb is to inherit contracts from general to more specific contracts.